espressif/esp-idf/docs/en/api-reference/system/ota.rst

 To determine if self-tests should be run during startup of an application, call the :cpp:func:`esp_ota_get_state_partition` function.
 If result is ``ESP_OTA_IMG_PENDING_VERIFY`` then self-testing and subsequent confirmation of operability is required.

-Where the states are set
+Where the States Are Set
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A brief description of where the states are set: